Noachide Laws

 From the Encyclopaedia Judaica 12:1189

-A number of other Noachide prestcriptions are listed in the sources ( see Sanh.
-57b; Mid.
-PS 21; Yad Melakhim, 10:6) eg prohibition of sorcery, castration, mixed seeds, blemished scacrfices, injuctions to practice charity, procreate, and to honor the Torah (Hul.
+(Hul.
 92a).
-These are best understood as the subheadingds of “the seven laws”.
+These are best understood as the subheadings of “the seven laws”.
 Noachides may also freely choose to practice certain other Jewish commandments (Yad, Melakhim, 10:9-10).
 Jews are obligated to try to establish the Noachide code wherever they can (ibid., 8:10).
-Maimonides held that Noachides must not only accept “the seven laws” on their own merit, but they mustaccept them as divinely revealed.
-This followsfrom the thesis that all ethics are not ultimately “natural”, but require a theological framework (see Schwarzschild, in JQR, 52 (1962), 302; Fauer, in: Tarbiz 38 (1968), 43-53).
-The Noachide covenment plays an important part in both jewish history and Historiography.
+Maimonides held that Noachides must not only accept “the seven laws” on their own merit, but they must accept them as divinely revealed.
+This follows from the thesis that all ethics are not ultimately “natural”, but require a theological framework (see Schwarzschild, in JQR, 52 (1962), 302; Fauer, in: Tarbiz 38 (1968), 43-53).
+The Noachide covenant plays an important part in both Jewish history and Historiography.

 From the Encyclopaedia Judaica 12:1190

-Modern Jewish thinkers like Moses Mendelssohn and Hermawn Cohen emphasized the Noachide Conception as the common rational, ethical ground of Isreal and mankind (see H. Cohen, Religion der Vernunft (1929) 135-48, 381-8), and see Noahas the symbol of the unity and perpetuity of mankind (ibid.,293).
+Modern Jewish thinkers like Moses Mendelssohn and Hermawn Cohen emphasized the Noachide Conception as the common rational, ethical ground of Israel and mankind (see H. Cohen, Religion der Vernunft (1929) 135-48, 381-8), and see Noahas the symbol of the unity and perpetuity of mankind (ibid.,293).

-Views differ as to whether the ultimate stage of humanity will comprise both of Judaism and Noachidism, or whether Noachidism is only the level before the universalization of all the Torah (see TJ, Ar.
-Zar.
-2:1).
-Aime Palliere, at the suggestion of his teacher Rabbi E. Benamozegh, adopted the Noachide Laws and never formally converted to Judaism.
+Views differ as to whether the ultimate stage of humanity will comprise both of Judaism and Noachidism, or whether Noachidism is only the level before the universalization of all the Torahתּוֹרָה

 Categories